-Table 57 Network Setting > Home Networking > Additional Subnet
+Table 82 Netwo rk Setting > Home Networking > Additional Subnet LABEL DESCRIPTION

-LABEL DESCRIPTION IP Alias Setup Group Name Select the interface group name for which you want to configure the IP alias settings.
+IP Alias Setup Group Name Select the interface group name for which you want to configure the IP alias settings.
 Active Click this switch to enable a logical LAN for the Zyxel Device.
-When this is enabled, the following fields will be configurable.
+When this is enabled, the f fields will be configurable.
 IPv4 Address Enter the IP address of your Zyxel Device in dotted decimal notation.
+Subnet Mask Your Zyxel Device will automatically calculate the subnet mask based on the IPv4 address that you assign.
+Unless you are implementing subnetting, use this value computed by the Zyxel Device.
+Public LAN Active Click this switch to enable or disable the Public LAN feature.
+Your ISP must support Public LAN and static IP.
+IPv4 Address Enter the public IP address provided by your ISP.